Every parent wants to raise children who are happy and successful.

 5. Have regular meals together as a family.

-Children who have regular meals with their families become more successful in almost every area, as explained in The Secrets of Happy Families.
+Children who have regular meals with their families become more successful in school and in almost every area, as explained in The Secrets of Happy Families.

 These children have larger vocabularies, greater self-confidence, and get better grades.
 They are also less likely to drink, smoke, do drugs, engage in other risky teenage behaviors, or develop psychological issues.

 And all because these families frequently have meals together!